krc31182/CitiBike/README.md

 # CitiBike Challenge

-In this assignment I took on the role of Jersey City Citi Bike analyst.
+In this assignment I analyzed the Citi Bike usage in Jersey City, New Jersey.
 A presentation has been put together for city officials that are looking to publicize and improve the city program.

 I used Pandas and Tableau to compile data from the summer of 2022 to get a better understanding of how people are using the Citi Bike program.